 The ADATA XPG GAMMIX S10 (512GB) SSD Review: Entry-Level NVMe With Styleby Billy Tallis on October 25, 2017 8:30 AM EST

-The average read latency of the GAMMIX S10 on The Destroyer is better than any SATA SSD and better than the Intel 600p.
-The average write latency is a significant improvement over the 600p but is otherwise still quite bad, with latency twice as high as typical mainstream SATA SSDs.
+The average read latency of the GAMMIX S10 is slightly better than most SATA SSDs, but substantially higher than the typical NVMe SSD.
+The average write latency is more of a problem, as it is generally higher than mainstream SATA SSDs.

 Post Your CommentPlease log in or sign up to comment.

 futrtrubl - Wednesday, October 25, 2017 - linkDisappointing.

 jabber - Wednesday, October 25, 2017 - linkWhy?
 You wouldn't notice if it could do 3500MBps either.

 futrtrubl - Thursday, October 26, 2017 - linkBecause it does less but costs more.
 What isn't disappointing about that?